By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 Getting the latest data [DEPRECATED]

-Past iterations of this feature made a maximum of two requests for one module
+Past iterations of this feature made a maximum of two requests for one module.
+The first request would

-for the current academic year, whilst the second request attempted to get
+attempt to get the module for the current academic year, whilst the second request attempted to get

-for the previous academic year, in the event the module for the current academic year was not available.
+the module for the previous academic year, in the event the module for the current academic year was not available.

 This process is illustrated in Figure 25, “Previous implementation of Module Add Auto”.
 However, it was decided that the benefits of making a maximum of one request outweighed that of getting the latest module information and thus, currently only one request is made.